ErpNetDocs/tech/modules/crm/index.md

 > The above diagram shows only the CRM part of the whole process.
 > The full process involves many different modules of the ERP system.

-## CRM Applications
+## Modules

-There are many applications in the CRM group.
+There are many modules in the CRM subsystem.
 They are used to manage the different aspects of the CRM processes:

 * **Contacts and tasks** - calendar appointments, party definitions, etc.